tc39/notes/es7/2016-07/jul-26.md

 - Spoke with Kangax about including test262 in the compat table sites

-LB: More visibility for test262
+LBR: More visibility for test262

 TC: Need help with reviewing contributions